 - Avoid artificial and real sunlight for about two weeks prior to the procedure

-- Get any labs done that have been requested of you
+- Get any labs did that have been requested of you

 - Fill prescriptions prior to surgery, as you want to be able to rest and recover instead of running errands